What is short interest in stocks?

 Short interest pros and cons

 - You can use short interest as an indicator of market sentiment before you get exposure

 - It can also offer you an opportunity to hedge their position against potential downside risk

 - Relying solely on stock exchange reports on short interest may result in loss as the indicators aren’t available in real time, potentially misrepresenting the market

 - Short interest may reflect uncertainty in the stock market at a certain point, possibly providing a sentiment about a particular stock that could change rapidly, leading to a short squeeze even though the short interest ratio is low

 Short interest in stocks summed up

-You can short stocks with us using our CFD trading platform
+- You can short stocks with us using spread bets and CFDs or invest in shares outright using our share dealing platform